Easy baked pike recipe. Learn how to cook fresh pike with vegetables and wine. The recipe includes instructions on how to scale the fish.

 Like I have mentioned in my last post Fish Fillet in Tomato Sauce, I will dedicate the next two weeks to food coming from the South-East of Romania, a territory at the Black Sea and Danube Delta, called Dobrogea.

-Obviously, as it lies at the sea and the river, the people of Dobrogea eat lots and lots of fish, much more than we used to do in the middle of Romania, in Transylvania, where there are only mountains.
+Obviously, as it lies between the sea and the river, the people of Dobrogea eat a lot of fish, much more than we used to do in the middle of Romania, in Transylvania, where there are only mountains.

 Ingredients

-Otherwise, you need need carrots, onions, peppers, tomatoes, garlic, tomato paste, white wine, spices and herbs.
+Otherwise, you need carrots, onions, peppers, tomatoes, garlic, tomato paste, white wine, spices, and herbs.

-The pike was gutted but I did have to scale it.
-It was something I had never done before, but something I remember my grandmother doing very often.
-And her main complaint about it: the scales to be found all around the kitchen several days after scaling the fish and after swiping the floor several times in between...
+The pike was gutted, but I had to scale it.
+I had never done it before, but I remember my grandmother doing it very often.
+Her main complaint about it: the scales to be found all around the kitchen several days after scaling the fish and after swiping the floor several times in between...

-I still did find fish scales all over the kitchen days after eating the fish, just like my grandmother used to say, but the scaling itself could not have been easier.
-At least after the initial moment of disgust, touching a fresh pike is really not yummy, it is so slimy and slippery, pretty bähhh.
+I still found fish scales all over the kitchen days after eating the fish, just like my grandmother used to say, but the scaling itself could not have been easier.
+At least after the initial moment of disgust, touching a fresh pike is really not yummy.
+It is so slimy and slippery, pretty bähhh.

 - Submerge the pike for only a few seconds into the hot water before beginning to scale it.